JanessaTech/exercises/java/spring/basic-features/aop/Readme.md

  - Method.getAnnotation        // get annotation of the method by the parameter
  - Method.parameterAnnotations  // get the list of annotations on parameters
  - Method.isAnnotationPresent, Field.isAnnotationPresent, class.isAnnotationPresent  // identify if an annotation exists for method, field and class

+See more detais about AOP, see link : https://dzone.com/articles/implementing-aop-with-spring-boot-and-aspectj